-4.2 Memory Card Function
+5.2 Memory Card Function

-Only use recommended memory card!
+Only use recommended memory cards!

-Use only the SD memory card available from WAGO (item No. 758-879/000-001) as it is suitable for industrial applications subjected to environmental extremes and for use in this device.
+Use only the SD memory cards available from WAGO (item No. 758-879/000-001 and 758-879/000-2108) as these are suitable for industrial applications subjected to environmental extremes and for use in this device.
 Compatibility with other commercially available storage media cannot be guaranteed.